 This example is a quote for an electric vehicle charger installation and a service upgrade.
 It explains that the old electrical panel will be removed, and a new one will be installed with a surge protector.
 Additionally, a Tesla charger will be installed in the garage and powered by the panel in the basement.
 The work order also states the location of installation and potential damage risks.
-Without specific details, the job is vague, and any "changes” to the original quote can add up quickly.
+The job is vague without specific details, and any "changes" to the original quote can add up quickly.

 Kraun offers fixed-price line items, which include both labour and material.
 This is not common practice, but we chose this method because it is transparent for our customers.
 What you should look for in pricing is the list of supplied materials for the job and the cost of labour.
 Please ensure all costs are listed if the quote does not have fixed prices like this.